All Products

 AnalyticDB:Manage tables

-AnalyticDB for PostgreSQL tables are similar to tables in relational databases, except that table rows are distributed across compute nodes.
-The distribution of rows in a table is determined by the distribution policy of the table.
+AnalyticDB for PostgreSQL tables work like tables in relational databases, with one key difference: rows are distributed across compute nodes.
+The distribution policy of each table determines how rows are spread.

 Create a standard table